Australian owned and operated. Supporting Australian small businesses for 10 years.

 The way people pay for goods and services has changed over the years.
 We’ve moved from cash and checks to cards, and now onto a different approach.

-Traditional electronic funds transfer at point of sale or EFTPOS machines were once the standard for retail transactions.
+Traditional electronic funds transfer at point of sale or EFTPOS machines were once the standard for retail transactions, with card transactions being a key function of these machines.
 However, these systems had their limits, such as the need for physical machines and cards.
 And for small businesses, it meant additional expenses.
+Despite these limitations, eftpos transactions remain a popular and convenient payment method in Australia.
+Many businesses are now opting for a new eftpos terminal to take advantage of improved features and easier setup.

 These limitations led to the search for better options—the digital methods.